michael-fa/DiscordAMX_net3.1/README.md

 The whole project is still in its alpha, meaning there will be many changes and if you are not experienced in PAWN Scripting you should come back later!
 Leave a watch!

 ## Testers
-The current RELEASE is meant for experienced scripters and is only for pure testing.
+The current previews are meant for experienced scripters and are only for pure testing.
 Run it on windows and make sure you have <b>[.NET Runtime 5.0.*](https://dotnet.microsoft.com/download/dotnet/5.0)</b> !

 **If you are an experienced PAWN coder, and you're interested in testing this (given you can thoroughly test the program on your discord)